telerik/kendo-react-kb/docs/excel-export-with-column-reorder.md

 I want to maintain the column orders when I export the Grid to Excel, how can I achieve this?

 ## Solution
-This requires to set the columns inside the ExcelExport, then sort and update the gridColumns inside the onColumnReorder event.
+This requires setting the columns inside the ExcelExport, then sorting and updating the gridColumns inside the onColumnReorder event.

 This is an example showcasing this approach: